 Though there is nothing wrong with a flowery Vera Bradley diaper bag, some dads may feel just a bit awkward.
 Personally, I have a hard time finding a pattern that fits my style.

-The thing is, with more Dads than ever actively engaged in infant childcare, there is a baby industry void in father-friendly diaper bags.
-The trick is finding a bag that is utilitarian in nature, practical and asserts our manliness.
+With more Dads than ever actively engaged in infant childcare, there is a baby industry void in father-friendly diaper bags.
+The trick is finding a bag that is utilitarian, practical and asserts our manliness.
 In this article we'll explore a couple of non-traditional options for diaper bags for Dads.